 In the third movie, College Park at the College of Charleston acted as the Salt Lake Buzz's stadium.
 Averted with the big-league club; the fact that the movie got permission to use the Metrodome as a filming location is why the Buzz are a farm team of the Twins in the movie.

 Cleveland: Chosen due to the Indians' mediocrity at the time.

 Crazy Enough to Work: Taylor signaling to Brown for what amounts to a squeeze play with Hayes on second.
 Brown notes that it's "a hell of an idea" and relays it to Coach Temple and Hayes.
-Truth in Television, it's been pulled off before, as seen here with Toronto's Anthony Gose and Rajai Davis.
+Truth in Television, it's been pulled off before, as seen here.
 Taylor's is more impressive, as it's with two outs in the inning, so he has to beat out the throw for Hayes to have a chance to score.

 Cut His Heart Out with a Spoon: After Dorn refuses to dive for a ground ball that nearly costs them a win, Taylor tells him that if he ever lolligags in the field again: "I'm gonna cut your nuts off and stuff them down your fucking throat!"

 While watching his aging outfielder try to track down a fly ball.

 Bench coach: Got a late jump on it.

 Gus: Not only that, he ran in the same spot for too long.

 Then when he gives Pops a "gift" to signal a change in position.